-Underneath the table, hidden amongst the carnage, sat a pristine square of paper.
+Underneath the table, hidden amongst the carnage, sat a screwed up square of paper.
 On it, in neat script, was written:

 Sue sat looking over the neat rows of flowers and sharp-edged lawns.
 It was hot inside so she had flung the windows wide.
 Cool air soothed her softly-lined skin.
 She looked down at her veined, wrinkled hands; spun her wedding ring round with her fingertips.
 Bill would have liked this garden; orderly and easy to care for.
 He’d always moaned about their place.
 The hedges, orchard and meadow were unkempt; difficult to control.
 He would have liked this small, tidy flat too.
 Less to maintain than the old, sprawling farmhouse they’d bought when first married.
 Forty-eight years they had spent there, not all of them happy.
 Sometimes Bill had reminded her of their home and garden, uncontrollable and wild.
 His depression, his drinking, his temper.

 There had been good times.
 The early days when the children were small.
 Raising a family in the countryside.
 Cricket and badminton on the meadow.
 Hide and seek in the orchard.
 Apple and plum pie.
 Busy, happy times with people around.
 As the children grew up, moved on, made their own lives, things got difficult.
 Bill became introverted, quiet.
 He drank lots then.
 He shouted at her; impatient and irritated.
 The names were cruel; meant to cut, to cause pain.
 A flying fist could hurt too.
 Not often but enough for her to be afraid; to become a child, a mouse.
 Bill was certainly able to control her.